-You’ve just joined S&J Trading Company.
-They have big plans; this video will give you a quick intro to the challenges ahead.
-And it shows how you can use SCM Globe supply chain simulations to handle those challenges.
+You’ve just joined the S&J Trading Company.
+They have big plans and this video will give you a quick intro to the challenges ahead.
+It also shows how you can use supply chain simulations to help you handle those challenges.

 [The case study most people start with is Cincinnati Seasonings.
-S&J Trading Company builds on what you learn there and introduces an even more realistic and worldly situation.
+S&J Trading Company builds on what you learn in that case study and introduces an even more realistic and worldly situation.
 The instructor study guide for S&J Trading Company is structured as a sequence of five scenarios to explore different aspects of this supply chain.
 The study guide is illustrated with screenshots and commentary.
 Instructors using this case can request the study guide by contacting: email@example.com ]

 Growing companies need cost effective ways to run their supply chains

 Transportation infrastructure has a big effect on business activities.
 In the country of Angola, the rebuilding of their railway system opens up new business growth opportunities.
 The railway system was once one of the finest in Africa, but during the Angolan Civil War (1975 – 2002) it was mostly destroyed.
 Over the last 10 years this transportation infrastructure has been rebuilt and expanded.
 It creates opportunities now for the country, and for companies doing business there (http://www.bbc.com/news/world-africa-11295533)

 As the railway network becomes operational again, and expands to link up with previously isolated cities, it is possible to transport people and products quickly and inexpensively (http://www.railwaygazette.com/search.html?q=angola).
 That enables commerce to increase and businesses to grow.